 The Greater Bank is our major sponsor for the 2017 season.
 As major sponsor, they also have naming rights to this years competition.

-The 2017 competition will be known as the "Greater Bank 2017 ALF North West Competition".
+The 2017 competition will be known as the "Greater Bank 2017 AFL North West Competition".
 This must be noted in all media reporting especially local radio talk backs and all advertisements must include their logo.

 Grand Final Review